 Dr. Graham Holloway

 As a highly competitive athlete I have always been interested in understanding skeletal muscle physiology.
 In my Undergraduate degree at McMaster University this was more of idle curiosity, rather than a career path.
 However, when I was introduced to the research process and a larger understanding of skeletal muscle physiology during my masters training at the University of Waterloo, I immediately found a career I was interested in pursing.
 My interest in understanding how muscle utilizes substrates (carbohydrates and fats) during exercise was further strengthened during my PhD at the University of Guelph, as I became aware of the ability to apply general physiology to the study of various diseases.
-My research during my post-doctoral training, which has continued during my faculty position, has been focused on using exercise as a model to study novel regulation in fuel selection, and apply this knowledge to the study of type 2 diabetes, a condition believed to be caused or exacerbated by a decrease in the ability of muscle to use fat as a fuel source.
+My research during my post-doctoral training, which has continued during my faculty position, has been focused on using exercise and nutritional approaches to identify novel regulation in mitochondrial bioenergetics (aerobic respiration), and apply this knowledge to the study of various diseases.

 Hon B.Kin. - McMaster University